lenderpanel

 Recently asked questions about conveyancing in Dunstable

-I have todaybeen informed that Action Conveyancing have been shut down.
-They carried out my conveyancing in Dunstable for a purchase of a leasehold flat 10 months ago.
-How can I check that my home is registered correctly in the name of the former proprietor?
+I have todaybeen informed that Wolstenholmes have been shut down.
+They conducted my conveyancing in Dunstable for a purchase of a leasehold flat 18 months ago.
+How can I check that the property is registered correctly in the name of the previous owner?

-The quickest method to see if the property is in your name, you can carry out a search of the land registry (£3.00).
+The easiest way to see if the property is in your name, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Dunstable conveyancing specialists.

-The figure that we have given is a general guide to costs for extending a lease, but we are not able to provide a more accurate figure in the absence of comprehensive investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt additional issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of comprehensive due diligence.
+You should not use this information in tribunal or court proceedings.
+There may be additional issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information without first getting professional advice.

 Last updated